udexon/Phosway/EMYL_Instagram_PhosGraph.md

 Helps individual project to train people, easier because of HUDAPI, incentivized by PhosPay

-2. PhosKey is a critical component in distributed cloud, blockchain etc. Used together with PhosGraph.
+2. PhosKey, PhosGraph, PhosTunnel: critical components in distributed cloud, blockchain etc. Used together with PhosGraph.

+How might one make use of the data in PhosGraph?

 3. PhosCloud = PhosKey + PhosGraph + PhosTunnel

 PhosCloud needs ssh tunnel shared vps.
 BitTorrent ++.

 4. Phosway Applications: PhosPay PhosChat are critical for social networks PhosNet? .
 Forum comments, database are based on PhosGraph.